akitofsk/parallel-scroll-slider/README.md

 `slideGap`: Decided the gap of each slide contents. `slideGap=0` equals `column-gap: 0`, and `slideGap="10%"` equals `column-gap: "10%"`.

-`slidePaddingY`: Decided the padding of top and bottom. if you want one's size is different from the other, you can write like `slideWidth={{top:10, bottom:20}}`.
+`slidePaddingY`: Decided the padding of top and bottom. if you want one's size is different from the other, you can write like `slidePaddingY={{top:10, bottom:20}}`.

+`slideWidth`: Decided the size of each lists. the size is relatively decided component's width. you can define- the percentage like `slideWidth={"50%"}`.

 `list`: The contents of slide.
-You can use only JSX.Element.
+You can use only JSX.Element[].

-`stopPos`: Decided the position when the slide is stopped. "start" : left edge of component. "center" : center position. "end" : right edge of component.
+`stopPos`: Decided the position when the slide is stopped.
+"start" : left edge of component.
+"center" : center position.
+"end" : right edge of component.